Close Menu

 OUR LAWYERS OUR EXPERTS IN SOCIAL SECURITY LAW

 At Cannon Disability Law we can help you apply for benefits.
 Also, we can help you appeal an SSA denial.
 Additionally, we will represent you in court at your Social Security hearing.
 We will help you be a witness in your case.
-If your child has Autism Spectrum Disorder, we can help you testify on behalf of you child in court.
+If your child has Autism Spectrum Disorder, then we can help you testify on behalf of you child in court.
 If necessary, we can appeal your case to the Appeals Council.
 Likewise, we file appeals in Federal Court.

 Finally, we can represent you where you live.
 For example, we can represent you if need the top SSDI attorney in Utah or Nevada.
 Additionally, we can help you if you live in Idaho, Colorado, or California.

-Learn information on Idaho SSD benefits.
+Learn about Idaho SSD benefits.
 Likewise, we have information on how to file for SSD benefits in California.
-If you need help filing for SSD benefits in Colorado, then we have an article to help you.
+If you need help filing for SSD benefits in Colorado, then we have information that can help you.

-Your ability to receive Medicaid benefits and Medicare depends upon whether or not you are successful with your benefit claim.
+Your ability to receive Medicaid benefits and Medicare benefits depends upon whether or not you are successful with your claim.
 In order to fight the SSA’s denials, you need an attorney and legal staff with experience.
 Hire us.
-Dianna Cannon has been helping people win their benefits for over thirty years.
+Dianna Cannon has been helping people win benefits for over thirty years.
 Brett Bunkall and Andria Summers also have many years of legal experience.
 Together, we have won over 20,000 SSDI and SSI hearings.
 You can trust us.
-We will do everything we can to win your SSD and SSI benefits for Autism Spectrum Disorder.
+We will do everything we can to win your SSDI and SSI benefits for Autism Spectrum Disorder.

 Facebook Twitter LinkedIn